Vaadasch/certbot/README.md

 I use a "generic" file `server_ssl.conf` among my https servers.
 That's why my SSL_FLAG is that name.
 You can use `ssl_certificate_key` if you write it in each server file.

+# Tests
+There is a "hidden" (as not in the Dockerfile) env variable `TEST` which can be set to whatever you like to generate `--test-cert` (or staging) certificates.
+To prevent errors, 0 or FALSE will do reals certificates.
+To force the use of SERVERNAMES variable in tests, set TEST to SERVERNAMES (I don't think that's needed for real environment)